google/material-design-lite/src/footer/README.md

   </div>
 </footer>
 ```
 &nbsp;4b.
-Add the appropriate MDL-specific CSS classes to the "inner" div heading and list using the HTML `class` attribute.
+Add the appropriate MDL classes to the "inner" div heading and list using the `class` attribute.
 ```html
 <footer class="wsk-mega-footer">
   <div class="wsk-mega-footer--top-section">